kajaldhanotia/linux/README.md

 7. Run dmesg in the host VM to get output. <br>

 <h3>Output Screenshots:</h3>
+	  <p> Please excuse the 'logs' printed in between, it was due to an extra printk command.
+It has now been fixed in the code.</p>
 <ul>

 <li> Output of cpuid command in nested VM for specific exit reason when eax=0x4ffffffd.<br>